Get us in your inbox

 4. ACL Fest and Blues on the Green

-In the Live Music Capital of Texas, there are countless locales to catch live music outdoors on pretty much any given day.
-But if your time out is precious, you'll want to at least attend these two annual events: Austin City Limits Music Festival at Zilker Park, which hosts more than 130 bands and 225,000 fans from across the globe over two weekends each October; and KGSR's summertime concert series, Blues on the Green, at Zilker Park, which features a variety of local artists over four nights in the summer.
+In the Live Music Capital of Texas, there are countless locales to catch live sounds outdoors on pretty much any given day.
+But if your time out is precious, you'll want to attend at least these two annual events: Austin City Limits Music Festival at Zilker Park, which hosts more than 130 bands and 225,000 fans from across the globe over two weekends each October, and summertime concert series, Blues on the Green, at Zilker Park, which features a variety of local artists over multiple nights in the summer.

 Advertising

-It doesn't cost a dime to stroll onto the Congress Avenue Bridge and observe the jaw-dropping spectacle of the world’s largest urban bat population jettisoning from underneath it in cyclone-cloud formation as they fly over Lady Bird Lake eating insects.
-But, at some point, it’s absolutely worth the money to take a kayak tour offered by Viator that allows you to see the sight from underneath the bridge.
-While you’re waiting for the bats to take flight, a knowledgeable guide will use a special light to show you the creatures in hang mode, and, for those willing to spend a little more, there are private tours available from the zillions of on-water experiences on the platform.
+It doesn't cost a dime to stroll onto the Congress Avenue Bridge and observe the spectacle of the world’s largest urban bat population jettisoning from underneath in cyclone-cloud formation to catch insects.
+But, at some point, it’s absolutely worth the money to take a boat tour offered by GetYourGuide that allows you to see the impressive sight from under the bridge.
+While waiting for the bats to take flight, a knowledgeable guide will use a special light to show you the creatures in hang mode and give you the full lowdown on their migration patterns.
+Available March to October every year.

 • Attractions